slowernews/wisdom-tldr/README.md

 > *'Cleave from your family but then come back.
 You need to be independent and loyal at the same time.'*

-Every person feels loved in a different form.
+> *'Every person feels loved in a different form.'*